-The nature of operations must adapt to specific environments, and commanders often request additional or special fiscal authorities to fill any capability gaps in the general fiscal framework.
-Many current operating environments require counterinsurgency and counterterrorism authorities that Congress has provided to DoD upon request.
-These authorities, which are generally temporary, can and do change overtime, as operational environments and needs likewise change.
+The nature of operations must adapt to specific environments, and commanders often request additional or special authorities to fill any capability gaps.
+Many current operating environments require counterinsurgency, counterterrorism, or country- or theater-specific authorities that Congress has provided to DoD upon request.
+These authorities, which are generally temporary, can and do change over time, as operating environments and needs change.
 Often, these authorities are tailored to specific locations, or they are only available for a limited period of time.